digirati-co-uk/loc-responsible-datasets/01_bills/DataCard.md

 ## Dataset Description

 ### Dataset Summary
-The Bills Classification dataset is a collection of Congressional Bills with their legislative subjects and policy areas, suitable and intended for use in training and evaluating (large language) classification models.
+The Bills Classification dataset is a collection of Congressional Bills from the  with their legislative subjects and policy areas, suitable and intended for use in training and evaluating (large language) classification models.

 ### Supported Tasks